Australia's Liontown raises $713 mln for Kathleen Valley lithium project

-Oct 19 (Reuters) - Australia's Liontown Resources LTR.AX said on Thursday it secured A$1.13 billion ($712.69 million) in funding for its flagship Kathleen Valley lithium project via a debt financing package and fully underwritten equity raising.
+Oct 19 (Reuters) - Australia's Liontown Resources LTR.AX said on Thursday it secured A$1.13 billion ($712.69 million) in funding for its flagship Kathleen Valley lithium project via a debt financing package and a fully underwritten equity raise.

+Equity will be raised at a price of A$1.80 per share, a discount of 55% to last closing of A$2.79 on Oct 13, the company said in a statement.

+Liontown entered a trading halt on Monday to raise funding for the project after U.S.-based miner AlbemarleALB.Nwalked away from a A$6.6 billion buyout offer.

 (Reporting by Poonam Behura; Editing by Subhranshu Sahu)